 Proof of principle clinical studies are encouraged, as are proposals that leverage other funding (e.g., from other grant sources, foundations, in-kind contributions of equipment or services, etc.).

-Applicants are encouraged to consider psychoactive cannabinoids (e.g., delta-9tetrahydrocannabinol, THC) as well as well as non-psychoactive cannabinoids (e.g., cannabidiol, CBD), "minor" cannabinoids, and related compounds (e.g. terpenoids) as potential test agents.
+Applicants are encouraged to consider psychoactive cannabinoids (e.g., delta-9-tetrahydrocannabinol, THC) as well as "minor" cannabinoids, and related compounds (e.g. terpenoids), and drugs directly affecting function and pathways of the endocannabinoid system as potential test agents.